DFSNetwork/dfs-node-quick-start/README.md

 create a producer key: using for sign block, and resister as a block producer

 ```
 // create a wallet if you don't have a wallet, remember save and backup your wallet password
 cleos wallet create --file

 // create a producer key
+// Make sure that is the producer key used for DFS node block signature only

 cleos wallet create_key